mindkin/hourfleet/docs/tryout.md

 Click on the 'Manage' link of the booking.

  You now see a view of the booking where you can 'Complete the Booking'.
-Click this button.

 ![Manage Returned Booking](images/walkthrough/CarOwnerReturnedBooking_Manage.png)

+Click the 'Complete the Booking' button.

 The borrower returned the booking within the booking period, so you don't have to do anything there, all you have to do is make a statement about the returned condition of the car.